HansenHeLab/sgTiler/README.md

 1. Download sgTiler.py

-2. Install bowtie 1.x.
-Please refer to http://bowtie-bio.sourceforge.net/manual.shtml#obtaining-bowtie for bowtie installation. **Note:**  path to bowtie must be in the `PATH` variable, i.e., the command `bowtie` must be executable from any location.
-Easiest way to do that is to download the appropriate version of `bowtie` from [here](https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.2.2/) to where you downloaded sgTiler.py and make the file executable.
+2. Install bowtie 1.x if not already installed.
+Please refer to http://bowtie-bio.sourceforge.net/manual.shtml#obtaining-bowtie for bowtie installation.
+Easiest way to do that is to download the appropriate version of `bowtie` from [here](https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.2.2/), unzip and provide the path to `bowtie` file in `--bowtie-path` argument.
+Please note that you don't have to provide the `--bowtie-path` if `bowtie` is already installed in your system and can be run in command line from any directory.
 You should download [bowtie-1.2.2-mingw-x86_64.zip](https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.2.2/bowtie-1.2.2-mingw-x86_64.zip/download) for Windows computer, [bowtie-1.2.2-macos-x86_64.zip](https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.2.2/bowtie-1.2.2-macos-x86_64.zip/download) for Mac and [bowtie-1.2.2-linux-x86_64.zip](https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.2.2/bowtie-1.2.2-linux-x86_64.zip/download) for Linux.

 3. Download bowtie genome index file from ftp://ftp.ccb.jhu.edu/pub/data/bowtie_indexes/.
 E.g., for Hg19, download this file: ftp://ftp.ccb.jhu.edu/pub/data/bowtie_indexes/hg19.ebwt.zip and unzip in the current directory.